 Growing List of Hip-Hop & Rap Artists Stand in Support of LGBT Equality

-October 2, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+October 2, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Yesterday in an interview with TheWrap, 50 Cent discussed his new Sundance Channel series, The Dream School, which connects teens dealing with everything from violence to poverty to pregnancy, with celebrity instructors.
 The series’ cast includes an 18-year old transgender student, Alan, who stopped going to school after suffering persistent bullying.